filiperf00/produce_abn_ret/README.md

 ## **Overview**
 This repository contains a set of R scripts used to estimate the cumulative abnormal returns (CAR) of firms involved in mergers and acquisitions (M&A).
 The analysis includes both the merging parties (acquirer and target) and their top-5 rivals, as identified using the **Hoberg-Philips dataset**.
 The study covers an event window of 15 trading days before and after the merger announcement date (31 days in total).

-The project is part of RA work for Professors Jamie Coen and Patrick Coen at Imperial College.
+The project is part of RA work for Jamie Coen at Imperial College and Patrick Coen (Toulouse School of Economics).

 ## **Data Requirements**
 - **LSEG/Refinitiv workspace:**